carmen-chau/csc494-comp-graph/README.md

 The `/components` folder contains files that define core graph components.
 Currently it contains files for a generalized graph, edge, node, graph highlight button and equation

-The `/data` folder contains node and edge instances for specific computational graph examples
+The `/data` folder contains Typescript files containing the data for the hardcoded computation graph instances.
+There are 2 files, 1 for forward pass and 1 for backpropagation.

 The `/pages` folder define pages that are actually rendered on.
 Specifically, `pages/index` is the home page that is displayed.
 It includes the computation graph instance as well as the equations.
 All other files are boilerplate for now